adriantich/DnoisE/README.md

 3 - DnoisE is written in Python3 and open access, which makes it user customizable.

-4 - It accepts both .csv, .fasta and .fastq input files and can return .csv and .fasta file-types too.
+4 - It accepts both .csv, .fas and .fastq input files and can return .csv and .fas file-types too.

 5 - DnoisE allows the user to choose among three joining methods.
 Following Edgar's equation (beta(d)=.5^(alpha\*d+1)), the Unoise algorithm joins incorrect “daughter” sequences to the most abundant “mother” sequence with which they have